 This is a solid starting point and provides you with a number to shoot for.
 The way I make this attainable is to use the same water bottle each day.
 This way I know how many ounces are in one bottle and how many bottles I need to drink each day.

-For example, my daily hydration ounces goal is 120.
+For example, my daily hydration ounces goal is 175.
 I have a 32-ounce water bottle that I utilize.
-I know I need to drink 3.75 bottles a day to hit my goal (I round it up to four bottles for simplicity).
+I know I need to drink 5.5 bottles a day to hit my goal.

 2) Build A Streak!